eveomett-states/Alabama/README.md

 - `PRE24O`: Number of votes for 2024 other party's Presidential candidate
 - `PSC16R`: Number of votes for 2016 Republican President, Public Service Commission candidate
 - `PSC16O`: Number of votes for 2016 other party's President, Public Service Commission candidate
-- `PSC17D`: Number of votes for 2017 Democratic President, Public Service Commission candidate
-- `PSC17R`: Number of votes for 2017 Republican President, Public Service Commission candidate
-- `PSC17O`: Number of votes for 2017 other party's President, Public Service Commission candidate
 - `PSC18D`: Number of votes for 2018 Democratic President, Public Service Commission candidate
 - `PSC18R`: Number of votes for 2018 Republican President, Public Service Commission candidate
 - `PSC18O`: Number of votes for 2018 other party's President, Public Service Commission candidate
 - `PSC20D`: Number of votes for 2020 Democratic President, Public Service Commission candidate
 - `PSC20R`: Number of votes for 2020 Republican President, Public Service Commission candidate
 - `PSC20O`: Number of votes for 2020 other party's President, Public Service Commission candidate
+- `SAC18R`: Number of votes for 2018 Republican State Appeals Court candidate
+- `SAC18O`: Number of votes for 2018 other party's State Appeals Court candidate
+- `SAC20R`: Number of votes for 2020 Republican State Appeals Court candidate
+- `SAC20O`: Number of votes for 2020 other party's State Appeals Court candidate
+- `SCC18R`: Number of votes for 2018 Republican State Court of Criminal Appeals candidate
+- `SCC18O`: Number of votes for 2018 other party's State Court of Criminal Appeals candidate
-- `SAC17R': Number of votes for 2017 Republican
+- `SCC20R`: Number of votes for 2020 Republican State Court of Criminal Appeals candidate
+- `SCC20O`: Number of votes for 2020 other party's State Court of Criminal Appeals candidate
 - `SOS18D`: Number of votes for 2018 Democratic Secretary of State candidate
 - `SOS18R`: Number of votes for 2018 Republican Secretary of State candidate
 - `SOS18O`: Number of votes for 2018 other party's Secretary of State candidate
+- `SOS22D`: Number of votes for 2022 Democratic Secretary of State candidate
+- `SOS22R`: Number of votes for 2022 Republican Secretary of State candidate
+- `SOS22O`: Number of votes for 2022 other party's Secretary of State candidate
+- `SSC16R`: Number of votes for 2016 Republican State Supreme Court candidate
+- `SSC16O`: Number of votes for 2016 other party's State Supreme Court candidate
-- `TRE18D`: Number of votes for 2018 Democratic Treasurer candidate
+- `SSC18D`: Number of votes for 2018 Democratic State Supreme Court candidate
+- `SSC18R`: Number of votes for 2018 Republican State Supreme Court candidate
+- `SSC18O`: Number of votes for 2018 other party's State Supreme Court candidate
+- `SSC20R`: Number of votes for 2020 Republican State Supreme Court candidate
+- `SSC20O`: Number of votes for 2020 other party's State Supreme Court candidate
 - `TRE18R`: Number of votes for 2018 Republican Treasurer candidate
 - `TRE18O`: Number of votes for 2018 other party's Treasurer candidate
+- `TRE22R`: Number of votes for 2022 Republican Treasurer candidate
+- `TRE22O`: Number of votes for 2022 other party's Treasurer candidate
 - `USS16D`: Number of votes for 2016 Democratic senate candidate
 - `USS16R`: Number of votes for 2016 Republican senate candidate
 - `USS16O`: Number of votes for 2016 other party's senate candidate
+- `USS17D`: Number of votes for 2017 Democratic senate candidate
+- `USS17R`: Number of votes for 2017 Republican senate candidate
+- `USS17O`: Number of votes for 2017 other party's senate candidate
 - `USS20D`: Number of votes for 2020 Democratic senate candidate
 - `USS20R`: Number of votes for 2020 Republican senate candidate
 - `USS20O`: Number of votes for 2020 other party's senate candidate
+- `USS22D`: Number of votes for 2022 Democratic senate candidate
+- `USS22R`: Number of votes for 2022 Republican senate candidate
+- `USS22O`: Number of votes for 2022 other party's senate candidate